jonasbjurel/shellyShedder/README.md

 License: Apache 2

 ## Purpose, principles and use cases:
 The purpose of this Shedding script is to provide means to control current drawing through group fuses, grid termination points, etc., such that unnecessary fuse shedding happens or excessive grid cost is charged for due to high current draw, and even control the power draw at forcasted high cost periods.

-This shedder script provide means to support multiple use-cases one by one, or in combination.
+The shedder script provide means to support multiple use-cases one by one, or in combination.
 The script can work in atonomous shedding mode, measuring and shedding channels on the local shelly device it is running on.
-The script can also control a distributed setup, controling a set of remote shelly devices all participating in a shedding group.
-Finally the script may participate in a larger loadbalancing setup aimed to control the grid current and power draw such that unnecessarry current peaks occur - potentially resulting penalty fees, or excessive energy bills at high cost periods.
+The script can also control a distributed setup, controlling a set of remote shelly devices all participating in a shedding group.
+Finally the script may also participate in a larger loadbalancing setup aimed to control the grid current and power draw such that unnecessarry current peaks occur - potentially resulting penalty fees, or excessive energy bills at high cost periods.

 The shedder script manages a single phase only, 3 separate script instances can be deployed to manage a 3 phase system.
-If so, there is no coordination between the script instances and the applicability to manage 2-, or 3-phase loads is questionable.
-It is not recommended to manage 3-phase motor loads at all since it could destroy the motor or trip the motor protection (3-phase pumps, 3-phase heat-pumps, etc.)
+If so, there is no coordination between the script instances and the applicability to manage 2-, or 3-phase loads is questionable unless cautionably analysis have been conducted.
+It is not recommended to manage 3-phase motor loads at all since it the phase disconnect asynchrounusly could destroy the motor or trip the motor protection (3-phase pumps, 3-phase heat-pumps, etc.)

 ### Protecting a single phase group fuse from tripping in atonomous mode.
 There are many occations where a group fuse can not be dimentioned for all the potential loads connected to it, this can because the feed cabling is not dimentioned for higher fuse ratings, because of the cost of higher rated grid fuses, or otherwise.
 Shedding is a technique that controls the current through a fuse by disconnecting low priority loads when needed to not trip the fuse - this shedder script does exactly that.
 The shedder script provides several modes of operation of which the atonomous mode is the simplest-, most robust/reliable-, and with the quickest response time.